Your personal injury claim is made up of two things: economic damages and pain and suffering damages.

-You want to get -- and you should want to get -- as much money as you possibly can for the suffering and losses you have endured.
-This is exactly what our civil justice system does and compensation should your exact focus.
-(If you are looking for revenge or to teach the at-fault driver a lesson, a personal injury claim is not the vehicle.)
+You want to get — and you should want to get — as much money as you possibly can for the suffering and losses you have endured.
+This is precisely what our civil justice system does and compensation should be your exact focus.
+(If you want revenge or to teach the at-fault driver a lesson, a personal injury claim is not the vehicle.)

 Pain and suffering damages are an entirely different animal.
-They have a higher price tag in the vast majority of personal injury cases.
-They cannot be readily compiled with a personal injury calculator which is why there is so much confusion.
+They have a higher price tag in most personal injury cases.
+They cannot be readily compiled with a personal injury calculator, so much confusion exists.

 How does the jury calculate pain and suffering?
 There is no fixed basis, table, algorithm, mathematical formula, or another objective basis that a jury is given to determine a dollar amount.
 There is no market for “voluntary submission to pain and suffering” on Amazon or e-Bay that we could use for comparison.

 Instead, the jury awards the amount of money the jurors believe is appropriate, with little guidance beyond pro forma language that the amount is fair.
-Juries are told they should award an amount that is fair given the injuries and the harm and suffering that was caused.
+Juries are told they should award a fair amount given the injuries and the harm and suffering caused.

 How do personal injury lawyers and insurance companies predict jury awards and calculate settlement amounts?

 Our law firm has handled thousands of personal injury cases.
-So when our pain and suffering lawyers have a new case that is ripe for settlement, we think about the pain and suffering our client has endured and try to compare it to what previous clients have experienced.
+So when our pain and suffering lawyers have a new case ripe for settlement, we think about the pain and suffering our client has endured and compare it to what previous clients have experienced.

-How Do Insurance Companies Decide Pain and Suffering Compensation Payouts?
+How Do Insurance Companies Decide on Pain and Suffering Compensation Payouts?

 The insurance companies’ lawyers compare prior cases just like our attorneys do.
 But they take it one step further.